 Snow removal is the responsibility of the property owner adjacent to the sidewalk.
-The Metro District plows snow from sidewalks on major roadways where we own or mange the adjacent property.
+The Metro District plows snow from sidewalks on major roadways where we own or manage the adjacent property.
 Douglas County plows snow on streets in Highlands Ranch.
-Clearing snow around community mailboxes is the responsibility of the box holders.
+Clearing snow around community mailboxes is the responsibility of the adjacent property owner.
 Also, please remember to clear access to fire hydrants on your street.

 Who Clears Snow in Highlands Ranch?

-The Metro District’s Parks and Open Space staff plows snow from 180 miles of trails and sidewalks along major roads.
-Walk to school routes designated by the Douglas County School District are normally plowed prior to school start times.
+The Metro District’s Parks and Open Space staff plows snow from 150 miles of trails and sidewalks along major roads.
 Crews from Douglas County’s Public Works Department plow snow on our streets.

 What are the Snow Plowing Policies?

 The Metro District’s snow removal policy is shown below.
 If you have questions or comments, please e-mail the Metro District at the link provided at the bottom of this page.
 Or you may call the Metro District at 303-791-2710.

 To learn about Douglas County’s snow removal policy, click here.

 How does the Snow Plowing Service Benefit Our Community?

 By plowing these routes, the Metro District is committed to providing safe access for residents.
 This service reduces gravel on sidewalks and also reduces sweeping requirements.
 It is important to the Metro District to provide this sidewalk and trail snow plowing service in a cost-effective manner.
 As a result, the Metro District has an assortment of light duty equipment capable of removing moderate amounts of snow.
 This equipment has limited capabilities and may require more time to remove snow after heavy snowfall.